jesperlndqvst/picture-this/README.md

 ## How to use it
 1. Clone this repo using: https://github.com/jesperlndqvst/picture-this.git
-2. Create an account or use an mock account by login with following credentials:
+2. Create an account or log in by using the mock account with following credentials:

 > email: jdorrington0@hhs.gov
 > password: jdorrington0@hhs.gov

-If you choose to use the mock account you will also need to download [these mock image folders](https://www.dropbox.com/sh/a4myouj4f6mglb5/AAB7S8qowA3BmgN4qtPmnv5ia?dl=0) and put them in following directory:
+ > **Note:** If you choose to use the mock account you will also need to download these [mock image folders](https://www.dropbox.com/sh/a4myouj4f6mglb5/AAB7S8qowA3BmgN4qtPmnv5ia?dl=0) and put them in following directory: public/app/uploads/

-> public/app/uploads/

 ## Preview
 <img src="https://i.imgur.com/dlWX8ca.png" width="49%" /> <img src="https://i.imgur.com/rCupKxS.png" width="49%" />